Archive for August 1940

 Sunday 25 August 1940

 Slight activity in the morning, main raids by Luftflotte 3 in the south-west during the afternoon.
 Night: Continued widespread attacks with the main concentration in the Midlands.
 Weather: Early morning fair but remainder of day cloudy.
-Main Activity: For most of the morning and afternoon of Wednesday the Luftwaffe rested, although the Channel was filled […]
+Enemy Action by Day: Many RAF pilots in 10 and 11 Groups spent the early hours in the warm […]

 Read more